GangSuUGA/MATSim-InformedUrbanTransportSystems/Sustainabe Design and Build.md

 the biological systems must remain productive and diverse for an indefinite period of time.

 ### 1.2 **Sustainable energy**
-is an urgent demand to serve the needs of the present without compromissing the ability of future generations to meet their needs.
+is an urgent demand to ⭐**serve the needs of the present without compromissing the ability of future generations to meet their needs**⭐.
 - Types of renewable energy: hydroelectricity, solar energy, wind energy, wave power, geothermal energy, bioenergy, tidal power, and technologies to improve energy effciency.

 - Changes that need to be made on the present-day conventional energy consumption will not only be on **how energy is supplied** but also on **how it is used**, and it is important to reduce the volume of energy needed to deliver different goods and/or services.